All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Transient Stability Assessment of the Oman Grid under Large Penetration of Photovoltaic and Wind Energy Systems

-• Analyzed the stability challenges of Oman’s Main Interconnected System (MIS) under high renewable penetration, aligned with the national development roadmap (500 MW Ibri II Solar IPP in 2021, 1,000 MW Manah Solar by 2025, 500 MW Ibri III by 2026, 500 MW A’Kamil Solar by 2027, and multiple wind projects totaling 600 MW between 2026–2027).
+• Analyzed the stability challenges of Oman’s main interconnected system under high renewable penetration, aligned with the national development roadmap (500 MW Ibri II Solar IPP in 2021, 1,000 MW Manah Solar by 2025, 500 MW Ibri III by 2026, 500 MW A’Kamil Solar by 2027, and multiple wind projects totaling 600 MW between 2026–2027).

 Designing a Virtual Inertia Controller for the PDO Power System